DaleOrders/AWS-Study-Notes/README.md

 ### 1.10.7.
 Enhanced Monitoring

-CloudWatch gathers metrics about CPU utilization from the hypervisor for a DB instance, and Enhanced Monitoring gathers its metrics from an agent on the instance.
-As a result, you might find differences between the measurements, because the hypervisor layer performs a small amount of work.
-The differences can be greater if your DB instances use smaller instance classes, because then there are likely more virtual machines (VMs) that are managed by the hypervisor layer on a single physical instance.
+Amazon RDS provides metrics in real time for the operating system (OS) that your DB instance runs on.
+You can view all the system metrics and process information for your RDS DB instances on the console.
+You can manage which metrics you want to monitor for each instance and customize the dashboard according to your requirements.

+RDS delivers the metrics from Enhanced Monitoring into your Amazon CloudWatch Logs account.
+You can create metrics filters in CloudWatch from CloudWatch Logs and display the graphs on the CloudWatch dashboard.
+You can consume the Enhanced Monitoring JSON output from CloudWatch Logs in a monitoring system of your choice.

-> Enhanced Monitoring metrics are useful when you want to see how different processes or threads on a DB instance use the CPU.
+Enhanced Monitoring metrics are useful when you want to see how different processes or threads on a DB instance are functioning.

 ### 1.10.8.
 Amazon Aurora